milohuang/reverie/README.markdown

 * Sass compatible.
 * Mobile first.
 * HTML5 Boilerplate standard and is hNews microformat ready.
-* Optimized for SEO.
+* SEO friendly.
 * Basic CSS included, you can also use it as a finished theme.
-* Foundation files are separate, you can update Foundation without any problems.
+* Foundation files are separate (for vanilla CSS version), you can update Foundation without any problems.
 Of course, is is always a good idea to have some backups.

 ###WordPress Features###
 * Clean image HTML output for TinyMCE, only class and alt are returned.
 Post title will be automatically used for alt.